Why Churn Analysis is the Key to Improving Customer Retention

 Beyond Churn

 Without churn analysis, your efforts to improve customer retention have a major hole in them.
-The next step in developing your churn analysis is to start identifying the predictors of churn so you can be proactive about users that have a propensity to churn.
+The next step in developing your churn analysis is to start identifying the so you can be proactive about users that have a propensity to churn.
 Then you can design campaigns to proactively intervene before your customers leave.

 About the Author